Stuffed Pumpkin Blossoms – From My Garden

 • Stovetop or burner

-Beautifully delicate zucchini, squash or pumpkin blossoms, stuffed with an egg, sage and cheese filling and gently sautéed, not fried!
+Beautifully delicate Pumpkin Blossoms, Stuffed with an egg, sage and cheese filling are gently Sautéed, not fried!

 Print Pin Rate